Looking forward to India trip, disappointed Xi not attending G20: Biden

 Biden, along with more than two dozen world leaders, is scheduled to attend the G20 Summit in New Delhi that is being hosted by Prime Minister Modi.

-India is awaiting a written confirmation from China on President Xi's participation in the G20 Leaders Summit, Muktesh Pardeshi, Special Secretary for G20, said on Friday.

-"We have seen some reports in the newspapers.
-But, we go by written confirmation.
-And we have not seen (a written confirmation).
-Unless we see that I am not in a position to say either way," Pardeshi told PTI when asked about reports of Xi skipping the G20 meeting and deputing Prime Minister Li Qiang for the event.
+Biden and Xi last spoke in person in November 2022 on the sidelines of the G20 Summit in Bali, where they pledged to restore channels of communication in an effort to prevent rising tensions from spilling into open conflict.
+That meeting is the only time the two have met in person since Biden took office in January 2021.

+In Beijing, the Chinese Foreign Ministry announced on Monday that President Xi will not attend the G20 Summit in New Delhi this week and the delegation will be led by Premier Li Qiang.

-Premier Li is likely to travel to India after attending the East Asia summit in Jakarta.
+Premier Li will travel to India after attending the East Asia summit in Jakarta.
 In 2021, Chinese President Xi did not travel to Italy to participate in the G20 summit due to China's COVID-19 restrictions.

-Pardeshi said the participation of world leaders in summits such as the G20 is usually conveyed through a diplomatic note.

-"I think that is awaited...We have received most of the other confirmations," he said on Xi's participation.

 US President Biden, French President Emmanuel Macron, Australian Prime Minister Anthony Albanese, German Chancellor Olaf Scholz, UK Prime Minister Rishi Sunak, Japanese Prime Minister Fumio Kishida and Brazilian President Luiz Inacio Lula da Silva are among the G20 leaders who have already confirmed their participation in the summit.